Sony's big summer bet starts strong with "MIB 3" debut

 LOS ANGELES Will Smith and Tommy Lee Jones' reprisal of their roles as world-saving secret agents in "Men in Black 3" collected $70 million at the North American box office in its initial weekend, putting Sony Pictures in a strong position leading into a summer of expensive bets for the studio.

-Sony made a hefty wager on three big-budget films it will release over the next 10 weeks, risking as much as $1 billion (639.98 million pounds) to make and market "MIB 3" and reboots of "Spider-Man" and "Total Recall" in the U.S. and foreign markets.
+Sony made a hefty wager on three big-budget films it will release over the next 10 weeks, risking as much as $1 billion to make and market "MIB 3" and reboots of "Spider-Man" and "Total Recall" in the U.S. and foreign markets.

 Sony's strong opening came during a year of big budget misfires.
 Universal Studios' "Battleship" sank at the U.S. box office, likely resulting in a loss for owner Comcast Corp.
 "John Carter," which will go down in history as one of the biggest bombs of all time, losing $200 million for Walt Disney Co.